2009 Top Gun Registration - SEPTEMBER 20-26, 2009 SALINA, KANSAS

 Colonel Steve Gingrich of the North East Counter Drug Training Center (NCTC) learned of this training and believed that a number of states could benefit from this type of instruction.
 NCTC is one of four National Guard training centers dedicated to educating law enforcement agencies with relevant training.

 NCTC instructors attended a New Jersey Top Gun course and subsequently developed a similar Top Gun curriculum for other states.
 The program utilizes each state's laws and court rulings which affect drug investigations and prosecutions.
 Currently, Pennsylvania, Connecticut, New Jersey, Virginia, Maryland and Kansas participate yearly in Top Gun.
-In 2009, Kansas will host its 7th training.
+In 2011, Kansas hosted its 9th training.

 For NCTC to sponsor Top Gun training for a specific state, a state-level sponsor is required.
 The Kansas Bureau of Investigation (KBI) has agreed to be the sponsoring agency for Kansas.
-Partnering with the KBI to bring Top Gun to Kansas are the Kansas National Guard (KNG), Kansas Highway Patrol (KHP), Kansas Narcotics Officers Association (KNOA), and the Kansas County and District Attorney's Association.
+Partnering with the KBI to bring Top Gun to Kansas are the Kansas National Guard (KNG), Kansas Narcotics Officers Association (KNOA), the Kansas County and District Attorney's Association and the Kansas Highway Patrol.

 In preparing to bring the training to Kansas, NCTC hosted eight Kansas investigators and prosecutors at a Pennsylvania Top Gun school.
 This first training class consisted of Special Agent-in-Charge (SAC) Jeffery Brandau, KBI; SAC Kelly Ralston, KBI; Captain Brad Homman, Dickinson County Sheriff's Office; Assistant Reno County Attorney Tom Stanton; Lieutenant Mark Bacon, KHP; Patrolman Bill Cox, Salina Police Department; Don Scheibler, Hays Police Department; and Assistant Shawnee County District Attorney Matt Patterson.
 Each agency represented is committed to making Top Gun a success in Kansas.